Google’s new Talk to Books: Semantic search for book and idea discovery. I am truly excited about sharing this new approach to search!

 I follow several websites and blogs that help keep me abreast of the latest Google updates, as well as, cutting-edge classroom integration ideas.
+If you really want to learn more about Google Apps, and how to effectively use Google tools in the classroom, these blogs are the ones to follow!
+15 Blogs to Follow for All Things Google!
+Want to get Google Certified?
 The Google Docs and Drive Challenge.
 Tutorial: Collaborating with Students Using Google Drive.
 So I've been raving about Google Drive all week!

 I can't get enough of what it has done for me as a teacher and for my students as they are working on their essays!
 One of the things that we talked about last night in the #ELAChat (English Language Arts Chat) on Twitter is that so often teachers are not given opportunities for professional development.
 We're told to implement this and that technology with no real training.